CKBDAO/ckb-dao-v2/README.md

  This repository contains the proposal documents for Nervos Community Fund DAO v2.0.
 This document directory is intended to be a living document, and will be updated as the DAO evolves and new proposals are submitted.

-All questions and comments should be directed to the GitHub Issues page, or the Nervos Talk forum.
+Questions and comments can be added as [GitHub Issues](https://github.com/CKBDAO/ckb-dao-v2/issues) or discussed on the Nervos Talk forum post.

  ## Documents

-🎯 [**Mission & Values**](docs/mission-and-values.md) - Outlines the DAO's purpose, core values, key challenges, and gives rationales for many of the key decisions.
+🎯 [**Mission & Values**](docs/mission-and-values.md) - Outlines the core principles, long-term vision, and guiding values that will shape the DAO’s structure, governance, and community culture.
+This document also attempts to outline many of the reasons why some decisions exist, based on previous experiences with DAOs and governance in general.

-🗳️ [**Delegated Representatives**](docs/delegated-representatives.md) - Describes the governance model for vote delegation, representative roles, and DAO portal components.
+🗳️ [**Delegated Representatives**](docs/delegated-representatives.md) - Defines a core model for DAO governance based on voting power delegation to community representatives.

-💰 [**Treasury Mechanisms**](docs/treasury-mechanisms.md) - Explores strategies for secure and efficient management of DAO treasury funds via vaults and guardians.
+📜 [**DAO Rules**](docs/dao-rules.md) - Outlines the constitutional rules and soft rules that govern the DAO’s decision‑making process, including representative voting types, grant proposal guidelines, oversight timelines, and amendment thresholds.

+💰 [**Treasury Mechanisms**](docs/treasury-mechanisms.md) - Outlines the challenges of how to manage large amounts of CKB funds through a treasury issuance, and describes several different methods of how it can be managed in a decentralized manner.

 👥 [**Community Roles**](docs/community-roles.md) - Defines community-funded roles, their responsibilities, and operational questions about role management and renewal.